opencontainers/tob/proposals/wg-reference-types.md

 * Referrers API specification that provides the ability to discover references to existing container images.
 These include listing signatures, SBoMs, security scan results that refer to the digest of a manifest.
 The referrers API specification will sit within or along side the Distribution specification.
 * Identify, and document the pros and cons for versioning the existing manifests, compared with creating a new manifest to support reference types.
+* Proposal to extend existing manifests or create a new manifest to support reference types.

 ## Proposed Owners